IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :GuidesBaseUrl
 ++++++++++++++

 Set ``:GuidesBaseUrl`` to override the default value "https://guides.dataverse.org".
-If you are interested in writing your own version of the guides, you may find the :doc:`/developers/documentation` section of the Developer Guide helpful.
+If you are interested in writing your own version of the guides, you may find the :doc:`/contributor/documentation` section of the Contributor Guide helpful.

 ``curl -X PUT -d http://dataverse.example.edu http://localhost:8080/api/admin/settings/:GuidesBaseUrl``